playcanvas/playcanvas-gltf/README.md

 * A loader script that can convert a glTF or glB file into a PlayCanvas hierarchy.
 * A viewer application that supports drag and drop of glTF and glB files.

-The loader script returns a hierarchy of pc.Entity structures.
+The loader script returns a pc.Model structure.
 It can be used with the standalone Engine or in conjunction with the PlayCanvas Editor.

 To see an example of using the loader with the Engine, check out the viewer app in this repo.